whiteboxmodel/time-series/_posts/2024-03-01-data-preparation-for-stress-testing-model-part-2.md

         list_of_batched_sequences.append(batched_sequence)
     return list_of_batched_sequences
 ```
-We will need a large number of sequences to train a deep learning model.
-The historical quarterly time series data covers 1990-2023 period, which is essentially $33 \times 4 = 132$ time steps (we will need to allocate some part of it to the test set.)
-For a sequence length of 4, we will end up with 129 sequences which is quite a small training set for deep learning models.
+We will need many sequences to train a deep learning model.
+The historical quarterly time series data covers 1990-2023 period (33 years), which is essentially $33 \times 4 = 132$ time steps (and we still need to allocate some part of it to the test set.)
+By slicing it into sequences of length 4, we will end up with 129 sequences which is quite a small training set for deep learning models.

-To alleviate this deficiency, we will produce more sequences by varying the sequence length.
-For example, after producing 4-length sequences, we will produce 5-length sequences, then 6, etc. This will allow us to generate a relatively larger training set.
-Note that, we can batch together only the sequences of the same length (we can't batch a 4-length sequence with a 6-length sequence.)
+We will produce more sequences to alleviate this deficiency by varying the sequence length.
+For example, after producing 4-length sequences, we will produce 5-length sequences, then 6, etc. This will allow us to generate a relatively large training set.
+Note that, when it comes to batching, we can batch together only the sequences of the same length (we can't batch a 4-length sequence with a 6-length sequence.)

-The function below generates multi-length batched sequences given a time series (data frame), sequence lengths, and batch size.
+The function below implements the idea of generating multiple-length sequences and their batching given a time series (data frame), a list of sequence lengths, and a batch size.

 ```Python3
 def create_batched_sequences(d, sequence_lengths, batch_size):